libdither/libdither/research/disp/syntax.md

 Disp's default syntax is still a work-in-progress, however I think I want something similar to lisp with various Rust conventions sprinkled in.

+## Note: This Syntax is just an idea and subject to lots of change

 ```
 // By itself, this is a comment
 // It doubles as documentation when paired with an object